sergio-nezhigay/carptravel-ts/README.md

 - **Navbar**: Display a navigation bar for easy access to different sections of your application.

-- **ServicesArticle**: Showcase detailed information about specific services.
+- **ServicesArticle**: Showcase information about specific services.

 - **ServicesList**: Present a list of services for users to explore.

-- **Slogan**: Display a catchy slogan or tagline to capture attention.
+- **Slogan**: Display a catchy slogan.

-- **SwiperHorizontal**: Implement a horizontal swiper/slider for dynamic content presentation.
+- **SwiperHorizontal**: Implement a horizontal swiper/slider for the gallery.

-- **SwiperVertical**: Utilize a vertical swiper/slider for an engaging and interactive user interface.
+- **SwiperVertical**: Utilize a vertical swiper/slider for the gallery on mobile devices.

-- **Title**: Create visually appealing titles with optional prefix, suffix, and customizable styles.
+- **Title**: Create visually appealing titles with prefix, suffix, and customizable styles.

 ## Usage of some components: